andli/pymkm/README.md

 ## 📄 CSV importing
 If you scan cards using an app like Delver Lens or the TCG Player app, this feature can help you do bulk import of that list.

-Drop your list of cards into a file called `list.csv` in the root directory.
+Drop your list of cards into a file called `list.csv` in the root directory (there is an example file included in this repo).
 The file has to follow this format (including the header row):
 ```
 Card,Set Name,Quantity,Foil,Language
 Dragon Breath,Scourge,1,Foil,French